-- in the case of fractional amounts arising from the subscription ratio: - an issuance price which is not substantially below the market price (as defined by Section 203 (1) and (2) in conjunction with Section 186 (3) Sentence 4 AktG) of those Company shares already listed of the same type and with the same terms at the time of the final determination of the issuance price by the Management Board, which should be as near as possible to the share issue date, and the proportionate amount of the capital stock attributable to the new shares for which subscription rights are excluded does not exceed ten percent of the existing capital stock, neither at the time this authorization becomes effective nor when it is exercised.
+- in the case of fractional amounts arising from the subscription ratio; - in the case of a capital increase in return for cash contribution if the new shares are issued at an issuance price which is not substantially below the market price (as defined by Section 203 (1) and (2) in conjunction with Section 186 (3) Sentence 4 AktG) of those Company shares already listed of the same type and with the same terms at the time of the final determination of the issuance price by the Management Board, which should be as near as possible to the share issue date, and the proportionate amount of the capital stock attributable to the new shares for which subscription rights are excluded does not exceed ten percent of the existing capital stock, neither at the time this authorization becomes effective nor when it is exercised.
 This amount includes the proportionate share of capital stock attributable to shares issued or used during the term of the authorization in direct or corresponding application of Section 186 (3) Sentence 4 AktG under exclusion of subscription rights.
-This amount also includes the proportionate share of capital stock attributable to shares issued or to be issued to serve conversion or warrant rights, providing the underlying bonds are issued during the term of this authorization under exclusion of subscription rights pursuant to Section 186 (3) Sentence 4 AktG: - to the extent that this should be necessary in order to grant subscription rights for new shares to bearers of bonds with warrant or conversion rights or obligations issued by the Company or subordinated Group companies in the amount to which they are entitled on exercise of their warrant or conversion rights or fulfillment of their warrant or conversion obligation; - in the case of capital increases in return for non-cash contribution to grant shares for the purpose of acquiring companies, parts of companies, interests in companies or other assets, including rights and receivables, or as part of business combinations.
+This amount also includes the proportionate share of capital stock attributable to shares issued or to be issued to serve conversion or warrant rights, providing the underlying bonds are issued during the term of this authorization under exclusion of subscription rights pursuant to Section 186 (3) Sentence 4 AktG; - to the extent that this should be necessary in order to grant subscription rights for new shares to bearers of bonds with warrant or conversion rights or obligations issued by the Company or subordinated Group companies in the amount to which they are entitled on exercise of their warrant or conversion rights or fulfillment of their warrant or conversion obligation; - in the case of capital increases in return for non-cash contribution to grant shares for the purpose of acquiring companies, parts of companies, interests in companies or other assets, including rights and receivables, or as part of business combinations.